-Orientation/Overview of Policies & Title IX- Judicial Affairs The Judicial Affairs' presentation outlines expectations for behavior, consequences for misconduct, and key University policies (e.g., alcohol, drugs, threats, physical and interpersonal violence, hazing, prohibition against weapons).
-In a separate follow-up presentation, Judicial Affairs provides a brief review of sexual harassment and sexual misconduct support services and reporting options, both on and off campus. primary rape, acquaintance rape, domestic violence, dating vio- lence, sexual assault, and stalk- ing prevention and awareness/ crime prevention/substance misuse prevention Annually to New Students Students Orientation/Boston University Police (BUPD)- Crime Prevention Tips This presentation by the Deputy Chief provides an overview of various programs, services, and reporting options offered by BUPD, including the Rape Aggres- sion Defense program, blue light phones, the Universi- ty's emergency notification system, Instagram, Twitter, and the BU Mobile app, which has an Emergency link, which provides access to BUPD. campus security procedures and practices/looking out for one another Annually to New Students Students Graduate Student Orientations Graduate and professional school orientations are held each year.
-These sessions provide information on crime prevention, health services, recovery support, looking out for their fellow students, and sexual assault preven- tion.
+Orientation/Overview of Policies & Title IX- Judicial Affairs The Judicial Affairs' presentation outlines expectations for student behavior, consequences for misconduct, and key University policies (e.g., alcohol, drugs, threats, nonacademic physical violence and interpersonal conflict, hazing, guests, and weapons.
+Additionally, Judicial Affairs provides a brief review of support services and reporting options for sexual harassment and sexual misconduct, both on and off campus. primary rape, acquaintance rape, domestic violence, dating vio- lence, sexual assault, and stalk- ing prevention and awareness/ crime prevention/substance misuse prevention Annually to New Students Students (incoming first-year and transfer students) Orientation/Boston University Police (BUPD)- Crime Prevention Tips This presentation by the Deputy Chief provides an overview of various programs, services, and reporting options offered by BUPD, including the Rape Aggression Defense program, blue light phones, the University's emergency notification system, Instagram, and Twitter. campus security procedures and practices/looking out for one another Annually to New Students Students (incoming first-year and transfer students) Graduate Student Orientations Graduate and professional school orientations are held each year.
+These sessions provide information on crime prevention, health services, recovery support, looking out for their fellow students, and sexual assault prevention.
 Some of the programs are described below: Annually Students (incoming graduate and professional students) Graduate Orientations-Sexual Misconduct Information Sessions At each of the graduate and professional school orientations, the University's Title IX Coordinator or designee discusses Title IX, sexual misconduct, and the University's policies and resources. sexual misconduct/campus security procedures and practices Annually Students Graduate Orientation-Crime Prevention Tips BUPD or Public Safety personnel presents personal crime prevention strategies to students both on and off campus.
 Students are encouraged to "see something, say something," to look out for their fellow students, and to pay close attention to BU Alert messages sent to notify them about crime and emergency situations. campus security procedures and practices/crime prevention Annually Students